By Mary Van Doren • 05/02/2013

 An application subscription website model allows access to specialized online software (an “app”) that allows users to input information, use calculators and/or search a proprietary database, and access results.

 Application subscription websites combine user data and publisher data to provide added value for the subscriber.
 The software application(s) on an application subscription website—similar to standalone applications that a user might purchase and load onto a personal computer—is the MIU.
-And thanks to Apple, “app” has become a familiar word in and of itself.
+Content at an application website is organized by search.

 Community Subscription Website